babeloff/hydra/hydra-ext/README.md

 ### AvroToPropertyGraphs

-To run the `AvroToPropertyGraphs` demo, first enter `stack ghci`, then:
+To run the `AvroToPropertyGraphs` demo, first enter GHCi using `pixi run -e haskell ghci-ext` or `stack ghci`, then:

 ```haskell
 import Hydra.Tools.AvroWorkflows